boxuancui/DataExplorer/README.md

     install.packages("DataExplorer")

-However, the latest stable version (if any) could be found on [GitHub](https://github.com/boxuancui/DataExplorer), and installed using `devtools` package.
+However, the latest stable version (if any) could be found on [GitHub](https://github.com/boxuancui/DataExplorer), and installed using `remotes` package.

-    if (!require(devtools)) install.packages("devtools")
+    if (!require(remotes)) install.packages("remotes")
-    devtools::install_github("boxuancui/DataExplorer")
+    remotes::install_github("boxuancui/DataExplorer")

 If you would like to install the latest [development version](https://github.com/boxuancui/DataExplorer/tree/develop), you may install the dev branch.

-    if (!require(devtools)) install.packages("devtools")
+    if (!require(remotes)) install.packages("remotes")
-    devtools::install_github("boxuancui/DataExplorer", ref = "develop")
+    remotes::install_github("boxuancui/DataExplorer", ref = "develop")

 ## Examples
 The package is extremely easy to use.
 Almost everything could be done in one line of code.
 Please refer to the package manuals for more information.
+You may also find the package vignettes [here](https://cran.r-project.org/web/packages/DataExplorer/vignettes/dataexplorer-intro.html).

 #### Create data profiling report
 To get a report for the [airquality](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/airquality.html) dataset:

     library(DataExplorer)
-    GenerateReport(airquality)
+    create_report(airquality)

 To get a report for the [diamonds](http://docs.ggplot2.org/0.9.3.1/diamonds.html) dataset from `ggplot2` package:

     library(DataExplorer)
     library(ggplot2)
-    GenerateReport(diamonds)
+    create_report(diamonds)

 #### Visualize various distribution
 You may also run all the plotting functions individually for your analysis, e.g.,